 - 1. Member ID is on each page

 - 2. Demographic information is documented

 - 3. Emergency contact is identified

 - 4. Medical records on site are maintained and organized

 - 5. Members assigned PCP is identified

-- 6. Primary language and interpreter needs for anything other than English or hearing impaired
+- 6. Primary language and interpreter information must be offered and documented for languages other than English or hearing impaired

 - 7. Person or entity providing medical interpretation is identified and documented

 - 8. Signed copy of Notice of Privacy